modcomlearning/medilabDashboard/README.md

 Run and Access Signin    http://127.0.0.1:3000/signin <br>
-Test after successul Login, it navigates to Or Dashboard  with SIdebar, Topbar and MainContent <br>
+Test after successul Login, it navigates to Dashboard  with SIdebar, Topbar and MainContent <br>
 ![Alt text](image-4.png)